This London Stock Is Soaring on Uranium Discovery – Here’s Why This Could Just Be The Start

 That’s where mining companies and their undervalued stocks enter the picture.

-One of the most promising is Metals One (London Ticker: MET1) — a UK-based company developing highly prospective mineral projects in Finland and Norway, two of the most geologically promising and politically stable regions for critical minerals in the world.
+One of the most promising is Metals One (London Ticker: MET1) — a UK-based company developing highly prospective mineral projects in Finland and Norway, two of the most geologically promising and politically stable regions for critical minerals in the world- and most recently discovered Uranium on it USA properties.

 In Norway, it owns the RÃ¥na Project, an old nickel-producing district with modern exploration underway.